truecharts/public/docs/index.md

 TrueCharts is the community that maintains TrueCharts.

 ### TrueCharts
-TrueCharts is a one-line iocage jail management and deployment tool for FreeNAS and FreeBSD.
+TrueCharts is a catalog of highly optimised TrueNAS SCALE Apps.
+Made for the community, By the community!
-If you are interested in using TrueCharts, please visit us on github [github](https://github.com/truecharts/charts/)
+If you are interested in using TrueCharts, please visit us on github [github](https://github.com/truecharts/apps/)

 ### Supported operating systems